harrison-bytelion/test_deploy/README.md

 ### Customize Styles
 You can modify the styles of the current active admin theme in the ```app/assets/stylesheets/active_admin.scss``` file.
 An example for this repo has been added to the file to change the colors of the current theme.

+## RuboCop
+[RuboCop](https://docs.rubocop.org/rubocop/1.2/index.html) is provided to keep the ruby section of the codebase clean.

+The configuration of RuboCop can be changed in the ```.rubocop.yml``` file.
+It is currently setup to use the rails and rspec rubocop gems and to ignore certain folders and files that do not need to be linted.